What if I am not a computer science or math major? Can I still apply?

-You will be given a placement exam by the computer science department to determine if you need to take CS 401–Introduction to Advanced Studies, which is a prerequisite for more advanced computer science courses, or if you need to start with CS 201–Introduction to C++.
-If you lack familiarity with computational complexity you will be required to take CS 430–Introduction to Algorithms as an elective.
-If you have not taken an undergraduate course in probability and statistics you will be required to take MATH 474–Probability and Statistics.
-If your English communication skills are not satisfactory, you may be required to take COM 421–Technical Communication.
+If you lack the necessary computer science perquisites, you will be given a placement exam by the computer science department to determine if you need to take CS 401–Introduction to Advanced Studies I , which is a prerequisite for more advanced computer science courses, or if you need to start with CS 201–Accelerated Introduction to Computer Science .
+If you have not taken an undergraduate course in probability and statistics you will be required to take MATH 474–Probability and Statistics , and you may need to complete other mathematical prerequisites as well or take a corresponding proficiency exam.
+Find more information about prerequisite coursework requirements here .

 Successful applicants generally hold a bachelor's degree in a STEM or business-related field with a minimum GPA of 3.0/4.0.
 For consideration of admission the minimum required GRE scores are 304 (quantitative + verbal) and 2.5 (analytical writing).